Marine Science, Safety, and Environmental Protection icon

 Location: Cape Cod and South Shore of Massachusetts

-The Department of Fish and Game (DFG) is the state agency responsible for conserving the state's natural resources.
-DFG exercises responsibility over the Commonwealth's marine and freshwater fisheries, wildlife, plants, and natural communities and provides outdoor recreation opportunities to the public.
-The Division of Marine Fisheries (DMF) serves Massachusetts’ citizens by protecting, restoring, and enhancing fishery resources and their habitats while providing sustainable fisheries-related recreational and commercial opportunities.
+DFG: The Department of Fish and Game (DFG) is the state agency responsible for conservation of the state's natural resources.
+DFG exercises responsibility over the Commonwealth's marine and freshwater fisheries, wildlife, plants, and natural communities, and provides outdoor recreation opportunities to the public.

 A cover letter and resume must be submitted as part of the application process and attached “as relevant” to the requisition.